 The ITP Natural History Study Registry is an international patient-consented registry of adults and children with ITP.
 The registry aims to collect, store and retrieve data on the natural progression of ITP, enabling collection of data on diagnosis and treatment, management of care, quality of life, clinician reporting, and characterization of the ITP population as a whole.
 The registry is administered by PDSA and overseen by the National Organization for Rare Disorders (NORD) and a committee of leading hematologists, ITP patients, and caregivers.
 Registry questionnaires were built from common data element standards:

-Quality of LifeEnjoyment of life, fatigue, sleep, pain, social activities, mental health, physical health
+Quality of LifeParticipant level of anxiety, depression, sleep, pain, fatigue, and physical health

 ITP Registry by the Numbers